OLEANDER / SIGILS

 The oleander hedge was solid and so unruffled as to give no indication of me where the truck had come through.
 Only a pale flesh-colored plastic crucifix, shattered, flattened in the fast lane, testified to the location of the truck's touchdown point.

-I got back out of my van and took the Polaroid with me as I pushed through the green stick fragrance of the hedge to the other side of the highway.
-Again I found no skid marks, no debris, no evidence that anything had happened in the last five minutes.
+I got back out of my van and took my camera with me as I pushed through the green stick fragrance of the hedge to the other side of the highway.
+Again I found no skid marks, debris, or evidence that anything had happened in the last five minutes.
 I reeled under the possibility that I was hallucinating.

-Nothing looked out of the ordinary; nothing had changed in the dry heat, pollen heavy air, under the crop-duster sky field, next to the mouse-hawk oleander shade death bush.
-Just the heat-rippled, grease-striped asphalt crown of the highway and miles of tar patch squiggles that covered every crack, every fissure along the beaten wheel tracks, tar wiggles and lines that formed serifs and darts and wingdings following no logical pattern but suggesting the trembling cursive hand of an aged calligrapher or the squared ideoforms of Thailand or a bold flowing Arabic script revealing the vile name of some long forgotten demon; a sigil, an unspeakable name.
+Nothing looked out of the ordinary; nothing had changed in the dry heat, pollen-heavy air under the crop-duster sky field next to the mouse-hawk oleander shade death bush.
+Just the heat-rippled, grease-striped asphalt crown of the highway and miles of tar patch squiggles covering every crack and fissure along the road.
+Worn wheel tracks in the asphalt with fissure-filling tar wiggles and dripping lines that formed what appeared to be serifs and darts and wingdings following no logical pattern but suggesting the trembling cursive hand of an aged calligrapher… or the squared ideoforms of Thailand… or a bold flowing Arabic script revealing the vile name of some long forgotten demon; a sigil, with an unspeakable name.

 "Acabo de ver a diablo." the man had whispered.

-I took dozens of Polaroids of the tar squiggles before a mounting fear churned in my stomach.
-I prayed to los Angeles for one more milagro as I climbed back through the hedge and drove away as fast as I could.
-The little square photos developed on the passenger seat next to me - deliberate black filigree on stained highway - and I knew I had passed into the desert, into the war zone... into my cauldron... and there was much to fear.
+I took dozens of photos of the tar squiggles before a mounting fear churned in my stomach.
+I prayed to los angeles for one more milagro as I climbed back through the hedge and drove away as fast as possible.
+The photos – the deliberate black filigree scrawls on the stained highway – alerted me that I had passed into the desert, into the war zone... into my cauldron... and there was much to fear.

 - end -